hydropix/TranslateBookWithLLM/docs/TROUBLESHOOTING.md

 **Note**: The placeholder format is now `[id0]`, `[id1]`, etc. (not `⟦TAG0⟧`).

 **Solutions**:
-1. The system has a 3-phase fallback:
+1. The system has a 3-phase fallback that handles most cases automatically:
    - **Phase 1**: Normal translation with placeholder preservation
    - **Phase 2**: Token alignment to reinsert missing placeholders
    - **Phase 3**: Proportional fallback based on position
-2. Use a larger model with better instruction-following
+2. If there are many formatting errors in the output file, use a more capable LLM
 3. Enable adaptive context: `AUTO_ADJUST_CONTEXT=true`

 ### "Formatting lost" (bold, italic, styles)